Denmark national cricket team

 The Denmark national cricket team represents Denmark in international cricket.
 They have been an associate member of the International Cricket Council (ICC) since 1966, and have previously been a part of the ICC's High Performance Programme.

-Denmark played in the inaugural edition of the ICC Cricket World Cup Challenge League starting in August 2019 as a result of finishing in Division Three of the now defunct World Cricket League.
+Denmark played in the inaugural edition of the ICC Cricket World Cup Challenge League, starting in August 2019, as a result of finishing in Division Three of the now defunct World Cricket League.

 History

 Beginnings

 Cricket has been played in Denmark since the mid-19th century, with the first club being formed in 1865 by English railway engineers.
 The first organised match was played the following year between two teams of English players, with the first matches involving Danish players taking place in 1866.
 The game expanded greatly over the following twenty years, with 30 new clubs being formed in 1883.

 Several touring sides from England and Scotland visited the country in the early part of the 20th century, including the famous Marylebone Cricket Club.
-In 1933, an attempt to organise the first international match against the Netherlands failed, and it wasn't until 1954 when the Danish national side played their first match against Oxford University, the year after the current Danish Cricket Federation was formed.
+In 1933, an attempt to organise the first international match against the Netherlands failed, and the Danish national side did not play their first match until 1954, against Oxford University, the year after the current Danish Cricket Federation was formed.

 They then began to play against other national sides, primarily the Netherlands, who they first played in 1955.
 They played their first match against Scotland in 1961.